tomcam/vuepress.github.io/custom2.md

 The file `Layout.vue` is important because it's the default template for all web pages.
-Styles you add to `Layout.vue` are accessible to all other web pages in your Vuepress installation.
+Styles you add to `Layout.vue` are accessible to all other web pages in your VuePress installation.

-For clarity Vuepress preprocesses the styles you define.
+For clarity VuePress preprocesses the styles you define.
 [Stylus](http://stylus-lang.com/), the source language, resembles YAML or a simplfied version of CSS.
 For example, instead of changing the color of `<h1>` headers to red like this: